ELELAB/cancermuts/docs/tutorial.md

 The steps performed in the following tutorial are also written in a pre-built Python script available in the `docs` folder, called `tutorial.py`.
 In order to run it, you should have installed the Cancermuts package and activated the virtual environment in which it is installed (see Installation).
+This tutorial script follows the tutorial steps and has been written using a single cancer type as reference (colorectal cancer).

 {% hint style='tip' %}
 Depending on the location of the files required by Cancermuts on your system,